-Registered Psychologist, Educational and Developmental Psychologist, Member Australian Psychological Society, Registered Medicare Provider, Brisbane MIND Program Provider
+Registered Psychologist, Educational and Developmental Psychologist, Member Australian Association of Psychologists Inc, International Affiliate American Psychological Association, Registered Medicare Provider, Brisbane MIND Program Provider

 My psychology clinic in Ashgrove, Brisbane, was originally started in 2012 as a solo practice.
 In 2017, I expanded my business, founding MindSpring Psychology Centre, a group practice, where I now work with other psychologists who share my values and ethos to support growth and change in clients across the lifespan.

 My clinical experience is wide-ranging, and includes work with individuals of all ages, with mental health difficulties (e.g., anxiety and depression), trauma recovery, identity and self-worth issues, social-emotional problems (e.g., low confidence, poor self-esteem), stress, adjustment issues, and learning difficulties (e.g., ADHD, executive functioning issues).

 I recognise the importance of the therapeutic relationship in achieving positive outcomes.
 I have a warm, considered, and empathetic approach and want to help my clients to feel safe, supported, and understood.
 I use evidence-based approaches that are individually tailored, and focus on symptom relief, or the development of a deeper understanding of difficulties, depending on each person’s needs.
 I use an integrative approach, combining a range of interventions including Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Solution Focused Therapy, Play Therapy, Schema Therapy, Psychodynamic, and Attachment/Relationship Informed Therapy.